 Social and traditional media have been used in an effort to sway U.S. voters’ preferences and perspectives ahead of the 2020 US presidential election campaign, to shift U.S. policies, to increase discord, and to undermine confidence in the established democratic process.”

 Emerging technologies like artificial intelligence accelerate the threats — but are also at the center of tech developments to detect and protect from fake news and misinformation.
 We take a close look at tactics, strategies, and the evolving technologies behind information warfare and analyze the key elements of AI-based disinformation kill chains.

 Disinformation and propaganda are nothing new — they have simply evolved and adapted to better meet today’s technical and political ecosystem.
 Because resources needed and costs and tech skills involved for embarking on an online disinformation campaign are quite low, the number of actors and the amount of malicious content produced have increased tremendously since 2010.

-Threats include domestic and international entities – states, pressure groups, individuals.
+Threats include domestic and international entities – states, pressure groups, and individuals.
 In fact, domestic players are expected to have a greater impact on the 2020 US election than foreign actors, according to a report by New York University (NYU).

 Digital attackers have developed an effective blueprint for information warfare and fake news campaigns.
 Very frequently they use a 7-step process, which the US Department of Homeland Security has labeled the disinformation kill chain.